 Grantees with an active HP grant may not apply for funds for the same historic resource unless the previous HP grant is completely closed.

-To qualify for HF Historic Preservation grant assistance, projects must directly involve resources listed in the ARHP or NRHP or determined eligible for listing by SHPO.
-For unlisted properties, a nomination to the ARHP or NRHP must be included as a scope item in the project.
+To qualify for HF Historic Preservation grant assistance, projects must directly involve resources listed in the NRHP or ARHP or determined eligible for listing by SHPO.

 Examples of Eligible Activities

 Historic preservation projects eligible for funding include: